Chasing Vermeer: Inspiration and origin

 Chasing Vermeer is Blue Balliett's first published book.
 Its original purpose was a book to read to her class for fun.
 She realized that a mystery about "real" art issues had not been written since E.L.
 Konigsburg's 1967 novel From the Mixed-Up Files of Mrs. Basil E. Frankweiler, and desired to write what she wished to read.
-Chasing Vermeer took about five years to complete, as Balliett was also a teacher and parent.
+Chasing Vermeer took about five years to write, as Balliett was also a teacher and parent.
 She compared writing the book to weaving, as she first wrote mainly about art, but then incorporated the pentominoes and classroom scenes, creating many different levels to read on.
 She admits that it ended up more complex than she had thought it would be.

 Balliett used art and blank plates as inspiration for the characters' names.
 Calder Pillay is derived from the artist Alexander Calder and Petra Andalee was inspired by the architecture in Petra, Jordan.
 The names were meant to be different, which Balliett considered "fun for a child."
 Balliett felt that she could capture the attention of reluctant readers if they related to characters who enjoyed writing and math.
 Calder and Petra's teacher, Ms. Hussey, was inspired by an old name on Nantucket Island and the old-fashioned word hussy.
 Balliett compares herself to Ms. Hussey, stating that "[we] think a lot alike."
 Some of Ms. Hussey's assignments and dialogue even came from Balliett's classroom.
 She chose the setting of Hyde Park, Chicago, where she currently lives, because she considered it full of secrets that children could discover.

 Plot summary

 The story begins with three residents of Hyde Park receiving anonymous letters.
-The letters ask for the recipients’ help in solving a centuries-old art mystery.
-In the days that follow, Petra and Calder’s teacher, Ms. Isabel Hussey, gives several assignments related to unique letters and letters found in works of art.
+The letters ask for the recipients' help in solving a centuries-old art mystery.
+In the days that follow, Petra and Calder's teacher, Ms. Isabel Hussey, gives several assignments related to unique letters and letters found in works of art.

-One day after school, Calder follows Petra to Powell’s Bookstore, and the pair run into each other, beginning their unusual friendship.
+One day after school, Calder follows Petra to Powell's Bookstore, and the pair run into each other, beginning their unusual friendship.
 Calder is obsessed with pentominoes that he keeps in his pocket and uses to send and receive coded messages, while Petra is an adventurer.

-Ms. Hussey’s next assignment requires the children to present their interpretation of art.
-Calder chooses a geographer’s box with a painting on it.
+Ms. Hussey's next assignment requires the children to present their interpretation of art.
+Calder chooses a geographer's box with a painting on it.
 Petra chooses Lo! by Charles Fort, a strange book in which Fort posits that life is not a series of coincidences but is an interconnecting web of patterns.

 Calder and Petra learn that Lo! used to belong to Mrs. Louise Coffin Sharpe.
 Calder visits Mrs. Sharpe and notices she has a copy of the picture from his geography box, The Geographer by Johannes Vermeer.
 Meanwhile, Petra has a vision of a lady in an antiquated dress with pearl earrings.
-For Halloween, she dresses as the lady, and Calder recognizes her as the woman in Vermeer’s painting, A Lady Writing.
+For Halloween, she dresses as the lady, and Calder recognizes her as the woman in Vermeer's painting, A Lady Writing.